Petrprogs/XmrigStat/README.md

 Welcome to the XmrigStat repository!
 XmrigStat is small app for monitoring Xmrig miner.
 The main language of the program is PascalAbc.Net.

 # How To Run
-XmrigStat is a portable application that only requires Net Framework 4.0.
+XmrigStat is a portable application that only requires Net Framework 4.0 for running.

 # How To Compile
 For Windows users: